 Data Viz is a buzz word, not only in the Ventuz offices, but all across the AV industry.
 Big data, live data, user data – we collect data wherever we can, but bringing it into a visually appealing form and making use of it for our communications and marketing strategy is a totally different question.
-At ISE 2019, we are focusing on the use of live data for presentations and interactive installations.
+At NAB 2019, we are focusing on the use of live data for presentations and interactive installations.
 Luckily, we can draw from the experience of the Ventuz user Community and the fascinating projects they have been involved in in 2018.
 Here are three examples!

 Showrooms are a place of abundant information where companies present their portfolio to interested clients.
 But the details of a portfolio undergo constant changes, and having to update visual content every time is highly inefficient and probably connected to costs when a creative agency is involved.
 With the open data framework of Ventuz, data can easily be changed outside of the Ventuz environment without having to touch the graphics at all.